 Recruitment technology has never been more essential than it is today.
 Since in-person interviews aren’t an option today, processes are shifting toward digital recruitment approaches as a go-to method to keep hiring processes moving while also protecting recruiters and candidates.

 Because of this, companies nowadays are finding themselves more willing to invest in technology.
-In a way, the pandemic has accelerated the digital transformation.
-Technology is becoming a must-have, instead of a “nice to have” or a long term company project.
+In a way, the pandemic has accelerated the igital transformation.
+Technology is becoming a must-have, instead of a “nice to have” or a long-term company project.

 This applies especially to industries that were most affected by COVID-19, like restaurants and auto parts manufacturing.
 These companies will eventually need to rehire at scale and with speed to rebuild their workforces, and the only way to accomplish their hiring needs will be by relying on technology and automation.